 College of Business Introduces New Innovative MBA

-We introduced an innovative, accelerated 13-month Full-Time MBA that includes an 11-month paid internship and a two-week international study experience.
+We introduced an innovative, accelerated 13-month Full-Time MBA that includes an 11-month paid internship and a two-week international education experience.
 The unique program is designed for recent graduates with little or no career work experience and working professionals in career transition.

 Ranked as one of top Colleges in the US